-There are a number of ways then in which sleep can be assessed.
+There are a number of ways in which sleep can be assessed.
 The simplest is by asking the patient about their sleep.
 Are they having difficulty getting to sleep and/ or staying asleep?
 Is this occurring most nights?
 Is this persistent and affecting how they feel during the day?

-An extension of this interview enquiry would be to administer a clinical rating scale.
+An extension of this interview enquiry is to administer a clinical rating scale.
 The Sleep Condition Indicator is one such scale and has been validated in over 200,000 adults.
-It also has a short-form version of only 2 items (Espie et al, 2014; 2017; 2019; see Appendix)
+It also has a short-form version comprising only 2 items (Espie et al, 2014; 2017; 2019; see Appendix).

-A further step would be to provide the patient with a sleep diary.
+A further step is to provide the patient with a sleep diary.
 This allows the assessment of sleep difficulties over time and gauges the potential contribution of poor sleep and lifestyle habits to daytime impairment.
 Some patients appreciate completing a diary to capture the nature of their sleep problems, including the unpredictability of their sleep from night to night.
 The SCI and the diary may also be useful to assess treatment-related change.

-Finally, it is important to determine if another sleep disorder (see preliminary questions below), or a physical (such as pain, heart or metabolic disease), neurological (such as Parkinson’s Disease or cerebrovascular disease) or psychiatric disorder (such as depressive illness, anxiety disorder, or substance misuse) is present alongside the insomnia.
+Finally, it is important to determine if another sleep disorder (see preliminary questions below), or a physical (such as pain, heart or metabolic disease), neurological (such as Parkinson’s disease or cerebrovascular disease) or psychiatric disorder (such as depressive illness, anxiety disorder, or substance use disorder) is present alongside the insomnia.
 The insomnia problem should be actively treated, but consideration of the interplay between conditions is good clinical practice.

 Comorbidity

 There is a generally high incidence of sleep disorders in psychiatric conditions.
-The most widely reported are given below
+The most widely reported are shown below: